heriwr/heriwr.github.io/docs/core-rules/plain-term-rules.md

 Each piece of Armour reduces the maximum damage done to you by 1, up to a maximum of 3.

 Armour is consumable.
+Your opponent will roll to see where they hit.
 When a piece of armour is struck, roll 1d6 and if the result is 1, that piece of armour is gone.
+If you aren't wearing armour, you roll on the **Death and Dismemberment** table for that area.
+For example, any roll of 6 to an unarmoured head is an instant kill, regardless of Life.

 ## Combat